 Other Educational Concerns

-- To serve as a liaison among families, school, and the community.
+To serve as a liaison among families, schools, and the community.

 First, check with the teacher or service provider to ensure that they are aware of and enacting all accommodations per the plan.
 If you still feel that the staff is not providing the appropriate accommodations, then the principal should be notified.
 The principal will then investigate your concerns with the relevant staff members.